csaye/coding-challenges/readme.md

 A collection of common coding challenges in various languages.

+## Factorial

+Takes an integer input from the console and prints the factorial of that integer.

+Languages: C#, C++, Java, Python

 ## Fibonacci

 Prints the first 12 numbers in the Fibonacci sequence (including 0 and 1) to the console.